shauryashaurya/Cooler/README.md

-# CooleRE Regular Expressions Engine
+# The Cooler Regular Expressions Engine
 CooleRE (cooler) is a set of regular expression engines implemented from scratch in Python.

 The goal is to implement 3 variants: